 CIRQUE THEATRE PROGRESSION

-The Dust Palace has progressed toward creating more integrated narrative based works as our company and audience profile has grown, which is at the core of what we do.
-From our early cabaret-style works we have been introducing our audiences to a more sophisticated, genre-bending blend of circus and physical theatre; challenging and engaging diverse audiences as well as providing mind-blowing entertainment!
+As our company and audience profile has grown, The Dust Palace has progressed toward creating integrated narrative based works.
+From our early cabaret-style performances, we have been introducing our audiences to a more sophisticated, genre-bending blend of circus and physical theatre - challenging and engaging broader audiences and providing mind-blowing entertainment!

-We created family-friendly show Top of the Heap in association with Auckland Live; and the year culminated with a large-cast cirque Sci-Fi version of Homer's Odyssey – Ithaca, which played at Q.
+The year culminated in a large-cast cirque Sci-Fi version of Homer's Odyssey – Ithaca, played at Q.